 The Horta Museum is a magnificent example of an Art Nouveau building.
 In our opinion, the museum is definitely worthwhile visiting if you are a fan of Victor Horta or of architecture and decoration in general.
-However, since it is located in a residential neighborhood a little far from the city centre, it might be a good idea to visit it only if you are in Brussels for over a weekend.
+However, since it is located in a residential neighborhood quite far from the city center, it might be a good idea to visit it only if you are in Brussels for over a weekend.

 Tuesday to Thursday: 2 pm to 5:30 pm

 Saturdays and Sundays: 11 am to 5:30 pm